• 4,000 firms

 Training and skill development

-Many BPO associations offer training programs and workshops to enhance the skills and capabilities of BPO professionals.
-These training initiatives aim to improve the overall quality of services their member companies provide.
+Many BPO associations also offer training programs and workshops.
+These build the skills of BPO professionals.
+In turn, they raise the quality of services that member firms provide.

 Functions and services of BPO associations